bgoonz/BGOONZ_BLOG_2.0/docs/content/dated/evensimplerwayofusingindexofasacontainsclause.md

     // key is invalid
     if (!~apiKeys.indexOf(key)) return next(error(401, 'invalid api key'));

-The gotcha is the [bitwise operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Bitwise_Operators) **~**, “Bitwise operators perform their operations on binary representations, but they return standard JavaScript numerical values.”
+The gotcha is the [bitwise operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Bitwise_Operators) **~**, "Bitwise operators perform their operations on binary representations, but they return standard JavaScript numerical values.”

 It transforms `-1` into `0`, and `0` evaluates to `false` in JavaScript: